 2. Build Trust with Visitors

 People feel more comfortable when they can browse a site in their own language.
 It shows that you care enough to make their experience better.
-A multilanguage website builds trust and credibility, which can lead to higher engagement and even more sales.
+A multilingual website builds trust and credibility, which can lead to higher engagement and even more sales.

 3. Boost Your SEO